andyatkinson/andyatkinson.github.io/_posts/2024-11-15-django-python-postgres-busy-rails-developer.md

 ## Previewing DDL
 The generated SQL DDL isn't displayed when running `migrate` by default.

-However, unlike Rails, Django provides a mechanism to preview it.
+Unlike Rails, Django provides a mechanism to preview it.

-To do that, run the `sqlmigrate` command instead of `migrate`.
+To do that run the `sqlmigrate` command instead of `migrate`.

 For example, to print the 0001 migration DDL:
 ```sh